 When you look within the family of medical infrared thermometers the Metene stands out.
 As quite an impressive choice, that also happens to be easy to use.
 Simply attach the snap-on plastic cap and it can be used on the forehead.
 Or remove the cap and this infrared thermometer automatically converts over to the ear mode.

 This model’s large LCD display turns red and the unit emits an alarm alerting you of fever, but only in the forehead mode.
 Both options use the latest in infrared technology to give you your results in less than a second.
-This infrared thermometer is not recommended for infants under the age of 3 months and comes with a 100-day money-back guarantee and a full two-year warranty.
+This forehead thermometer is not recommended for infants under the age of 3 months and comes with a 100-day money-back guarantee and a full two-year warranty.

 - Can store up to 32 readings each for either one or two individuals